CLI Reference

 changes

-_cdc_log.jsonl, gated by_tx_catalog.jsonland manifestdb_version. - Commit visibility: only fully committed transactions at or below current manifest
+__graph_txdefines committed transaction windows, Lance lineage reconstructs inserts and updates, and__graph_deletesstores delete tombstones. - Commit visibility: only fully committed transactions at or below the current committed

---since Xreturns rows withdb_version > X--from A --to Breturns rows in inclusive range[A, B]
+--since Xreturns rows withgraph_version > X--from A --to Breturns rows in inclusive range[A, B]

 compact

-Compact manifest-tracked Lance datasets and commit updated pinned versions.
+Compact active Lance tables and commit updated visible versions.

 cleanup

-Prune tx/CDC history and old Lance dataset versions while preserving replay/manifest correctness.
+Prune old graph history and Lance versions while preserving committed replay windows.

 doctor